Classification of Burns

 What are the classifications of burns?

-on how deeply and severely they penetrate the skin's surface.
+Burns are classified by degree depending on how deeply and severely they penetrate

-site is red, painful, dry, and with no blisters.
+is red, painful, dry, and has no blisters.
 Mild sunburn is an example.
-Long-term
+Long-term tissue

 Second-degree (partial thickness) burns.
 Second-degree burns involve the epidermis and part of the lower layer of skin, the